TheImagingSource/tiscamera/doc/pages/lifetimes.rst

 - All property objects are invalid and should be discarded.
   Using property functions will return `TCAM_ERROR_NO_DEVICE_OPEN`.
-- All tcambin internal elements will be discarded
+- All tcambin internal elements will be discarded.
-- The tcambin source element will be discarded
+- The tcambin source element will be discarded.
   This closes the camera.
-- The tcamsrc will close the hardware device
+- The tcamsrc will close the hardware device.